knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 ### Architecture

 This section explains the architecture of the image processing pipeline.
-The pipeline is deployed to Google Kubernetes Engine (GKE) on Google Cloud:
+The pipeline is deployed to Google Kubernetes Engine (GKE) on Google Cloud.

 ![Image processing pipeline architecture](https://atamel.dev/img/2020/image-processing-pipeline.png)